1/2 Lovesong

 "1/2 Lovesong" is a song by German rock band Die Ärzte.
-It's the sixth track and the third single from their 1998 album 13.
-The song was composed by Bela B.
+It is the sixth track and the third single from their 1998 album 13.
+The music of the song was composed by Rod González.
+The lyrics were written by Rod Gonzáles and Bela B.

 The song is about missing a loved one during a hard time in a relationship.
 The music video is black-and-white and shows the band singing the song in a room.